BEST Keto Veggie Burger—Low in Carbs, But Not in Flavor!

 What’s more, for anyone who must have meat as their main course, these veggie burgers make a banging side dish!
 Or, if you’re going the finger food route—I highly suggest dividing the mix into 24 portions to make mini veggie burger bites!
 Serve with ranch dressing or sweet mustard dipping sauce.
 YUMMO!

-Keep these recipe tips in mind when making keto veggie burgers:
+Keep these recipe tips in mind when making low carb veggie burgers:

 - Be sure to cook your vegetables long enough.
 If the excess moisture isn’t cooked out, you may end up with mushy veggie burgers.
 Bleck!

-- If making mini burger bites, be sure to adjust the cooking time down because appetizer-sized burger bites will cook faster.
+- If making mini burger bites, be sure to adjust the cooking time because appetizer-sized bites will cook faster.

 - I do not recommend using a silicone mat when baking the burgers.
 It creates excess moisture and the patties don’t crisp up as well.
 (And yes, a silicone slip mat is shown in the photo above—So trust me, I’m speaking from personal experience. 😭)